EvercityEcosystem/carbon-credits/README.md

 ### 5.1 Roles

-The evercity role model presented in evercity accounts pallet https://github.com/EvercityEcosystem/evercity-accounts
+The system of roles in Evercity is presented in Evercity accounts pallet https://github.com/EvercityEcosystem/evercity-accounts

-- CC_PROJECT_OWNER: the role which can create carbon projects, annual report and issue caebon credits
+- CC_PROJECT_OWNER: the role which can create carbon projects, annual reports and issue carbon credits
 - CC_AUDITOR: the role to sign project documentation and annual reports according to carbon credits standard
 - CC_STANDARD: the role to sign project documentation and annual reports according to carbon credits standard
 - CC_REGISTRY: the role to sign project documentation and annual reports according to carbon credits standard